 This non-profit sends donated books to prisoners who may not otherwise have access.

-The organization requests that donors email or call with information about their donation before sending.
+The organization requests that donors email or call with information about their donation before sending it.

 8. Your local school library.